rovor/RedROVOR/README.md

 * Since we were using RedHat we needed to enable the httpd_can_network_connect boolean in SELinux to be visible to the outside world
 * We also needed to update iptables to allow traffic on ports 443 and 80 (https and http respectevely)

-This assumes that your web directory is /var/www